Kateri Tekakwitha: Early life and education

-Tekakwitha is the name the girl was given by her Mohawk people.
+Tekakwitha is the given name she received by her native Mohawk people.
 It translates to "She who bumps into things."
-She was born around 1656 in the Mohawk village of Ossernenon in Northeastern New York state.
-A nineteenth-century claim that Auriesville developed at the site of Ossernenon has been disproved by archaeological findings, according to Dean R. Snow and other specialists in Native American history in New York.
+She was born around 1656 in the Mohawk village of Ossernenon in northeastern New York.

-She was the daughter of Kenneronkwa, a Mohawk chief, and Kahenta, an Algonquin woman, who had been captured in a raid, then adopted and assimilated into the tribe.
+She was the daughter of Kenneronkwa, a Mohawk chief, and Kahenta, an Algonquin woman, who had been captured in a raid and then adopted and assimilated into the tribe.
 Kahenta had been baptized Catholic and educated by French missionaries in Trois-Rivières, east of Montreal.
 Mohawk warriors captured her and took her to their homeland.
 Kahenta eventually married Kenneronkwa.
 Tekakwitha was the first of their two children.
 A brother followed.

 Tekakwitha's original village was highly diverse.
-The Mohawk were absorbing many captured natives of other tribes, particularly their competitors, the Huron, to replace people who died from warfare or diseases such as measles and chickenpox.
-While from different backgrounds, such captives were adopted into the tribe to become full members and were expected to assimilate as Mohawk fully.
+The Mohawk absorbed captured Native people of other tribes, particularly their competitors, the Huron, to replace people who died from warfare and diseases.